THE AGE OF REASON

 (d) Peacock

-Question’s Answer: Peacock
+Answer: Peacock

-Who wrote the book Heroic Idylls?
+22. Who wrote the book Heroic Idylls? (a) W. Scott

 (b) L. Hunt

-(c) WS.
+(c) W.S.
 Landor

 (d) W. Cobbett

-Question’s Answer: WS.
+Answer: W.S.
 Landor

-Walter Landor’s Count Julian is a
+23. Walter Landor’s Count Julian is a (a) Poem

 (b) Essay